mediacloud/backend/doc/api_2_0_spec.md

 --------------------------------------------------------------------------------------------------------
 Parameter         Default         Notes
 ---------------   ----------      ----------------------------------------------------------------------
- last_media_id    0               return media sources with a
+ last_media_id    0               Return media sources with a
                                   media_id is greater than this value

  rows             20              Number of media sources to return.
 Cannot be larger than 100